Aashishsharma/Learnings/React/React.md

 ```

+#### State vs props

+1. use state in whichever components required
+2. if multiple components required same state, lift the state to closest parent
+3. if a value can be derieved from both state and props, it should always be props

 ## HANDLING EVENTS

  very similar to handling events on DOM elements

 ```javascript
 HTML ->
  <button onclick="handleClick()">
           Activate Lasers
         </button>
 ```

 In DOM you need to call addEventListener to add listeners to a DOM element after it is created

 ```javascript
 REACT
 <button onClick={handleClick}>